 For 2019, the remuneration policy for the Executive Board remained unchanged.
 Shareholders will be asked to vote on a revised Executive Board remuneration policy at the 2020 AGM, which is a binding vote.
-For further information on the revised policy, we refer to the Chairman's letter on page 133.
+For further information on the revised policy, we refer to the Chairman's letter.